AI-Generated Portrait

 My professional experience is wildly diverse, not only across businesses, but also across domains and technologies.
 This has enabled me to learn a wide variety of techniques, patterns, and practices; they have given me a toolbox that allows me to succeed no matter what problem I face.

-I have worked for several businesses, including 3 Fortune 500 enterprises: Optum, LKQ, and GE.
+I have worked for several businesses, including 3 Fortune 500 enterprises: Optum, LKQ, and General Electric.

 Swordsweeper Industries